chijuiwu/eaglesense/README.md

 4. Set solution configuration to `Release x64`.

-5. In solution explorer, right click on the `topviewkinect` project then select `Properties`.
+5. In the solution explorer, right click the `topviewkinect` project then select `Properties`.
 Include the following fields as needed.
     * VC++ Directories --> Include Directories
 		> `$(KINECTSDK20_DIR)\inc;$(VC_IncludePath);$(WindowsSDK_IncludePath);`